aocalux/Webpage-Resume-Template/README.md

 ##
 Feel free to reach out if you have any questions or need further assistance.
 Enjoy your new personal webpage!

+##
+If you have suggestions for improvement please email me at [info@chris-prickartz.de](mailto:info@chris-prickartz.de).
+I will NOT react to GitHub Issues or random Pull requests.